SilverAndro/shiv/README.md

 # Fuck It We Ball (fiwb)

-This (*very* wip) mod uses a bunch of hacks and other stuff to repair quilt compatibility with mods that are otherwise broken on quilt.
+This mod uses a collection of hacks and tomfoolery to restore compatibility with other mods on quilt.
+This mostly involves modifying or removing mixins from other mods and replacing it with compatible code.

+**You must be running minecraft in a JDK for this mod to work, the JRE does not support the attach API.**

-## Compatibility Fixes:
+## Compatibility fixes:
 - Decorative blocks
 - Combat Enchantments